-butter – I sautéed the vegetables in butter for flavor.
+- butter – I sautéed the vegetables in butter for flavor.
 Feel free to use olive oil instead!

-- bell pepper – I used red bell pepper, but just like with fajita veggies, any color of bell pepper works great here.
+- bell pepper – I used red bell pepper, but just like with fajita vegetables recipe, any color of bell pepper works great here.

 - corn – Just like with my Mexican street corn salad recipe, I use fresh corn kernels cut off the cob when it’s in season, but frozen corn the rest of the year.
 Make sure it’s thawed and patted dry.

 - salt and pepper – for seasoning, always.